cosmos/cosmos-sdk/x/gov/spec/01_concepts.md

 nodes, non-validating full nodes and light-nodes) are expected to switch to the new version of the software.

-_Note: Not clear how the flip is handled programmatically_
+_Note: Not clear how the flip is handled programmatically_.